 And yet one more.
 The water finally arcs out from the gargoyles.

 The nave is 33 meters high but only 12.5 across.

 The walls--arcade under tribune gallery or triforium under clerestory--have been modified over time and reduced from four to three stories.
-Originally there was a ring of round windows under the clerestory, but these were removed then reduced to part of the triforium.
+Originally there was a ring of round windows under the clerestory, but these were removed and reduced to part of the triforium.
 Although the piers are anything but diaphanous, the walls are less than a meter thick, much thinner than in Romanesque churches.
-A particularly light limestone was used in places that did not bear great weight.
+A particularly light-weight limestone was used in places that did not bear great weight.

 About 1750 all the glass, except in the roses, was replaced by clear glass to bring more daylight into the church.
 The pendulum has swung with the restoration of stained glass (and the introduction of electricity).

 Time for one more mostly Gothic church, Saint-Eustache, one kilometer northwest of Notre Dame and very late, a product of the French Renaissance.
 The site is immediately north of Les Halles, the famous produce market vacated in the 1960s and replaced by the Forum, an underground shopping center and a metro and light-rail stop.
 We'll come to the Forum later.

 A closer view of the southern side of the nave and its transept.
 Viollet-le-Duc hated this church and called it "A Gothic skeleton clad in Roman rags."
 Ayers isn't much more polite: "In the execution of the detailing the facade's sculptors tried to classicize their medieval piling up of ornament, with very bastard results" (p.
 53).